 All companies are in different financial situations.
 Some have incredible balance sheets, despite their underfunded defined benefit plan, which may allow them to borrow at very low interest rates.
 Some are operating with net losses so the extra immediate tax deduction of funding with the borrowed funds may not be enticing since they won’t be able to use the deduction immediately.
 Some have large cash reserves and may elect to use their own cash at this time.
 In any event, all options should be considered.
 A combination of approaches could be utilized as well.
 No matter which approach is taken a comprehensive cost-benefit analysis should be conducted to determine which path is most practical and beneficial for the organization.

-OUR CONSULTANT HAS HELPED US IMPLEMENT A LIABILITY DRIVEN INVESTING (LDI) STRATEGY TO HELP MANAGE OUR FUNDED STATUS VOLATILITY UNTIL WE ARE READY TO TERMINATE, OR UNTIL ECONOMIC CONDITIONS BECOME MORE FAVORABLE FOR A FULL TERMINATION, IS THIS THE CORRECT APPROACH?
+WILL IMPLEMENTING A LIABILITY DRIVEN INVESTING (LDI) STRATEGY HELP MANAGE OUR FUNDED STATUS VOLATILITY UNTIL WE ARE READY TO TERMINATE, OR UNTIL ECONOMIC CONDITIONS BECOME MORE FAVORABLE FOR A FULL TERMINATION?

 Using an LDI strategy to help mitigate funded status volatility is a viable approach.
 Additional funding will most likely be needed, as well, to help close the gap between plan termination liability and plan assets.
 An LDI strategy may be essential to ensure the funded status does not lose ground, but this strategy is typically set up to play out over an extended period.
 During that time the plan will require overhead expenses to run (i.e., actuarial, legal, accounting, HR, administrative, PBGC, investment) and the liability will continue to grow as the population ages.
 The question that should be asked and the analysis that should be performed is how much can be saved by getting out of the plan immediately versus running it for some extended period, and are other strategies available to save the company cash over the same period of time that an LDI strategy is playing out.